letieu/letieu/README.md

 - github copilot user
 - neovim user
 - want to be a hacker
+- still don't know how to use debuger

 *I don't always test my code...But when I do, I do it in production*